ProjectiveGroupUK/tips/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Request for new Feature/Enhancement
-title: ''
+title: "[Feature]"
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: nitindt2

 ---